trucviennguyen/trucviennguyen.github.io/_posts/2016-07-21-vien-nguyen-ML-notes.md

 ---

 <p align = "justify">
 Recently I started to explore the great potential of Deep Learning.
-Thanks to the excellent [tutorial](http://neuralnetworksanddeeplearning.com/) and I can use deep features to classify images in [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
+Thanks to the excellent <a href="http://neuralnetworksanddeeplearning.com/">tutorial</a> and I can use deep features to classify images in <a href="http://www.vision.caltech.edu/Image_Datasets/Caltech101/">Caltech101</a>.
 It actually is a lot easier than I thought it was going to be.
-Finally I could train deep convolutional network to answer questions related to images in the [VQA](https://github.com/trucviennguyen/VQA) problem.
+Finally I could train deep convolutional network to answer questions related to images in the <a href="https://github.com/trucviennguyen/VQA">VQA</a> problem.
 </p>
 <div>
 <script>